dhh1128/codecraft.co/humility.md

 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Items</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Make a list of things you've learned from teammates.
 If your list is too short, pick something specific where you are willing to be taught.</span></em></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Resolve to make a habit out of restating another person's perspective fairly and thoroughly.</span></em></p>

----

-Jason Ivey (2012-10-01 22:11:56)

-Great article Daniel!
-Had I been given that question in an interview I'm sure I would have handled it badly as I do with most interview questions.
-But you're right, it's a great question which really cuts to the quick.

-Keep up the great posts!

----

-Stas Shaposhnikov (2012-10-06 01:10:28)

-My feeling is something like this but until now, it was mostly intuitive.
-Thanks for the great article.

----

-Daniel (2012-10-03 14:17:57)

-Jason: you'd ace that question, since you're a great example of the virtue it pokes at. :-)

----

-Daniel (2012-10-07 12:58:02)

-This is one of the reasons why I blog: it forces me to put into words ideas that have only been vague feelings before.
-I like being forced to think clearly.

-Thanks for the feedback, Stas.
-I hope things are going great for you.

----

-Smart Geeks Think Like Cheerleaders &laquo; Codecraft (2013-02-05 08:57:50)

-[...] achieve something important, get enamored of our own success, and forget to be humble and to learn from [...]